Algol (1920 film): Production background

 The film was directed by Hans Werckmeister and stars Emil Jannings and John Gottowt.
-The story centers on a human who is given a machine by an alien spirit which, if used, would allow him to rule the world.
 The sets for the movie were constructed by Walter Reimann, one of the set designers of The Cabinet of Dr. Caligari (released February 1920).

 The film was produced by the Deutsche Lichtbild-Gesellschaft (German Light Play Company) in Berlin and was distributed by Universum Film AG (UFA).
 Its first release was on 3 September 1920 in Berlin, and was subsequently released worldwide including a launch in Finland on 7 November 1921.

+Reviews

+Contemporary critics particularly praised Reimann's set design and Graatkjaer's cinematography.
+However, they found the film to be a strange mixture of realism and fantasy; the fantastical elements were considered material and not arising from the film's unreality.
+This was attributed to the seemingly random sequence of scenes, which was seen as a result of poor direction.
+The story suffered from a lack of logic but had some poetically interesting moments.

 Preservation status

 For many years, it was believed that this was a lost film, but an intact version was recovered.
 It was screened by The Museum of Modern Art on November 29, 2010, as part of their film exhibition Weimar Cinema, 1919–1933: Daydreams and Nightmares.